 There is no straight answer for that question.
 The appropriate serving size for CBD hemp oil in any form differs for every person, just like the correct amount of salt on your french fries.
-Factors such as size, metabolism and desired result are keys to finding the correct amount specific to your body.
+Factors such as size, metabolism and desired result are keys to finding the correct amount specific to your body and answering the question of “How much CBD oil should I take?”

 Why Choose CBD Hemp Oil Over Other Forms of CBD?